Leaseweb/LswVersionInformationBundle/README.md

     php composer.phar install leaseweb/version-information-bundle

-Finally, add the bundle to the registerBundles function of the AppKernel class in app/AppKernel.php:
+Finally, add the bundle to the registerBundles function of the AppKernel class in the 'app/AppKernel.php' file:

     public function registerBundles()
     {